QuickBooks vs Sage 2026: Which Accounting Software is Best for Your Business?

 Payroll Integration

-Sage offers fully integrated UK payroll as a core strength.
+Sage offers fully integrated payroll as a core strength.
 Sage Payroll is an industry standard, handling complex scenarios including multiple pay frequencies, pensions auto-enrolment, statutory payments, and P11D reporting.
 It’s trusted by payroll professionals.

-QuickBooks provides integrated payroll that covers standard UK requirements.
+QuickBooks provides integrated payroll that covers standard requirements.
 It handles PAYE, pensions, and RTI submissions competently.
 However, complex payroll scenarios may find limitations compared to Sage’s depth.

 Winner: Sage – Superior payroll capabilities for complex requirements.